POSYDON-code/POSYDON/posydon/unit_tests/README.md

 ##### Check classes

-Each class inside a module should be get its components checked like a module itself. *I suggest to have a test class for each class in the tested module and the test of each class function should get an own test function.* Again, [use fixtures](#using-fixtures) can be used to ensure that all tests run under the same conditions.
+Each class inside a module should be get its components checked like a module itself. *I suggest to have a test class for each class in the tested module and the test of each class function should get an own test function.* Again, [fixtures](#using-fixtures) can be used to ensure that all tests run under the same conditions.
+A commonly useful fixture for a class test is an object of this class initialized with the defaults.

 #### Using fixtures